vburb/vburb/README.md

 ## Hi there 👋 I'm Kirby

+(I dove into the nitendo character rather than the vacuum)

 I am a data scientist and AI engineer.
 I began my professional career as a data analyst with a Marketing Research background.
-This allowed me to get face to face with clients every day to solve their analyst and customer experience insights.
-I was fully mesmerized by Bert based encoders at the time and decided to make the jump from a statistical market researcher to a full-time data scientist and haven’t looked back!
+This allowed me to get face to face with clients every day to solve their analyst and customer experience insights needs.
+During that time I found and was fully mesmerized by Bert based encoder models and decided to make the jump from a statistical market researcher to a full-time data scientist and haven’t looked back!
 Data Scientist is such a broad term, especially now a-days, and as such I have always loved branching out and learning new skills.

 Throughout my career, so far, I have had the opportunities to:
 1. Create streamlit analysis dashboards to help data analyst work more efficiently in their day to day.